 At its foundation the Priory received many grants of land and property.
 The foundation charter says “I, William, son of Ranulf to all … greetings …I have given to God and to St Mary and to the holy virgin Bega for the salvation of myself and of my wife and of my sons and of my parents, six carucates of land in Kirkby and … the manor which William the Bowman had….”
 It also says that Waldeve, lord of Allerdale, granted the manor of Stainburn; Ketel gave Preston (the land north of Pow Beck), and Reiner, two oxgangs of land in Rottington.
 William Meschin added the church of Kirkby and its parish, “from Whitehaven to the river Keekle, and as the Keekle falls into the Egre (Ehen), and as the Egre flows to the sea.”
 Notably the present-day civil parish only lost the Keekle portion in 2010.

 Nothing exists of the Pre-Norman church, and what you see today is the Norman layout, with various additions and restorations.
-The west door, the Bega chapel, the nave pillars and the base of the tower are original Norman.
+The west end and door, the Bega chapel and the base of the tower are original Norman.
 The Bega chapel is the most complete Norman area.

 The Priory grows